That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 5. Graphic Design

-Graphic designers typically work in the advertising industry by creating logos, images, and other related art.
+Graphic designers typically work in the advertising industry, creating logos, images, and other related art.

-They create designs for marketing materials like pamphlets, e-newsletters, and/or postcards.
+They design marketing materials like pamphlets, e-newsletters, and/or postcards.

 - Salary Range: $36,000 to $68,000